tan-wei/genet/README.md

 Those JavaScript environments can be shared with the Chrome's V8 runtime.

 ### Packet analyzer does not need a performance-critical GUI
-One of the big downside of using electron is the performance issue due to the heavy DOM manipulation.
+One of the big downsides of using electron is the performance issue due to the heavy DOM manipulation.
-However, this is not a serious issue in this project, compared to writing a text editor etc.
+However, this is not so serious in this project, compared to writing a text editor etc.
 (This does not mean unconcern about the lightweight GUI, indeed)